hanford/next-offline/readme.md

 ### Using workbox

+If you're new to workbox, I'd recommend reading this [quick guide](https://developers.google.com/web/tools/workbox/guides/generate-service-worker/webpack#adding_runtime_caching) -- anything inside of `worboxOpts` will be passed to `workbox-webpack-plugin`.

 Define a `workboxOpts` object in your `next.config.js` and it will gets passed to [workbox-webpack-plugin](https://developers.google.com/web/tools/workbox/modules/workbox-webpack-plugin#generatesw_plugin).
 Workbox is what `next-offline` uses under the hood to generate the service worker, you can learn more about it [here](https://developers.google.com/web/tools/workbox/).

 ```js